 Do Bengal Cats Like Water?
-The Surprising Answer!
+Vet Approved Facts & FAQ

 Updated on

-It may be well known that most cats don’t like water, but a few breeds are the exception.
+Most cats don’t like water, but a few breeds are the exception.
 Bengal cats are fond of water, possibly due to their Asian leopard cat ancestor.
-This wild cat is known to spend a lot of time in water.
+They’re energetic felines with gorgeous, exotic coats, but unlike wild cats, they love interacting with humans and other animals.
+Their love for water may encourage them to join you when you’re in the bath or shower.

 Bengal Cats and Water

 Overall, Bengal cats are inquisitive, so they enjoy doing many things that other cats ignore.
-They may play with water, put food in their water bowl to bat around, and may even learn to turn on the faucet after watching you!
-These cats can also open drawers and doors and may steal and hide things for fun—like a ferret.
+They may play with water, put food in their water bowl to bat around, and learn to turn on the faucet after watching you!
+They can also open drawers and doors and may steal and hide things for fun—like a ferret.

 Will Bengal Kittens Outgrow the Love of Water?

-Young Bengal kittens and cats do like to play in water, even if it’s just their water dish.
-They may grow out of it, though many owners say theirs did not.
-If your cat likes to play in water as a kitten, it probably will as an adult, too.
+Young Bengal kittens and cats like to play in the water, even if it’s just their water dish.
+They may grow out of it, but some owners say theirs did not.
+If your cat likes to play in the water as a kitten, they probably will as an adult, too.

-It’s important to keep your cat safe while playing in water, however.
-Bengal cats shouldn’t be bathed too often, as it strips the oils from their pelt-like coat, so keep this in mind.
-And just because your cat likes water doesn’t necessarily mean it will enjoy being bathed.
+It’s essential to keep your cat safe while playing in water, however.
+Bengal cats shouldn’t be bathed too often, as it strips the oils from their pelt-like coat.
+And just because your cat likes water doesn’t necessarily mean they’ll enjoy being bathed.

-If you’re not sure how your cat will take to water, don’t start in deep water, like a pond or swimming pool.
-Give your cat a chance to adjust to the water and take to swimming on its own.
+If you’re unsure how your cat will take to water, don’t start in deep water, like a pond or swimming pool.
+Give your cat a chance to adjust to the water and swim on their own.
 It’s best to begin with a shallow water source, such as a few inches of water in the sink or bathtub.
 If your cat enjoys the experience, you can try deeper water gradually.

 Conclusion

-As a breed, Bengal cats enjoy spending time in and around water.
-If your cat seems to like playing with water, you can offer a wading pool, a water fountain, or a running faucet to let your cat channel its Asiatic leopard ancestor.
+Unlike most felines, Bengal cats enjoy spending time in and around water.
+If your cat seems to like playing with water, you can offer a wading pool, a water fountain, or a running faucet to let your cat channel their Asian leopard ancestor.
+However, you may have to keep the bathroom door closed unless you want your Bengal to visit you in the bathtub.